KhadeejaTap/Tamagotchi-Game/README.md

-A simple web-based Tamagotchi-style virtual pet game where users can feed, play with, and care for their digital pet.
+A Tamagotchi-style virtual pet game where users can feed, play with, and care for their digital pet.

 Built using object-oriented programming principles like classes, inheritance, and polymorphism.